No doubt, content marketing has evolved into one of the most powerful digital marketing strategies over the years.

 These how-to types of content are very high in value because these help people learn something new.
 Basically, how-to contents apply to almost all industries.

-How-to contents can be produced in the form of a blog post, eBook, video, podcast, etc. However, these contents are not so easy to create but can generate a lot of leads.
+How-to content can be produced in the form of a blog post, eBook, video, podcast, etc. However, these contents are not so easy to create but can generate a lot of leads.

-Below is an example of a how-to blog post which I’ve written to explain “How to Store CF7 Data to Google Sheets“.
+Below is an example of a how-to blog post that I’ve written to explain “How to Store CF7 Data to Google Sheets“.

 When you solve an individual’s problem through your how-to blog post, they start believing in you and become a loyal user of your site.

-Generally, audiobooks are for those people who spend more time driving or traveling and don’t get time to read books.
-Means, if one can’t read, he/she can listen to that stuff.
+Generally, audiobooks are for those people who spend more time driving or travelling and don’t get time to read books.
+This means, if one can’t read, he/she can listen to that stuff.

-Similar to a podcast, the audiobook is the voice recording of the pieces of content or an article or a book which one can listen to while driving, traveling, walking, cooking or even gardening without having to read the texts.
+Similar to a podcast, the audiobook is the voice recording of the pieces of content or an article or a book that one can listen to while driving, travelling, walking, cooking or even gardening without having to read the texts.